 Treatment of a disc bulge

 A disc bulge will typically require no treatment as most of us will get these throughout life and never know about it.
 They will typically not cause neck or back pain.
 However if a disc bulge does compress a nerve or have tears associated with it, then treatments will focus on reducing pain, inflammation and mechanically improving the spine and its function.
 Chiropractic and physiotherapist for neck and back pain caused by a disc bulge is extremely effective.
-At Sydney Spine & Sports Centre (S3C) we are a neck and back pain treatment centre of excellence located in Balmain and Dee Why, Sydney.
+At Sydney Spine & Sports Centre (S3C) we are a neck and back pain treatment centre of excellence located in Balmain and Rozelle, Sydney.

 - Intervertebral disc summary

 - Normal Vs pathological intervertebral disc changes